 The output is the modified job file, which replaces the input job file.
 The metadata are reset.

-• Automatic detection: By default, the format of the job file is detected automatically.
+- Automatic detection: By default, the format of the job file is detected automatically.
 If the source file is a JSON file, it will be converted to XML.
 If it is an XML file, it will be converted to JSON.
-Uncheck this option to limit the task to one type of conversion.